9 Reasons to Exercise in 2022 + Training Tips

 - 3. Balance: Try this.
 Stand up and put your hand against the wall.
 Stand on one foot, and take your hand off the wall.
 Balance for 30 seconds to a minute.
 Then switch sides.
 Next, try balancing…with your eyes closed.
 It’s a simple exercise that can strengthen the muscles your body uses to maintain balance.
 It also trains your brain to help you improve balance.

 - 4. Cardio.
 Anything that elevates your heart rate counts.
 Brisk walking.
 Biking.
 Aerobics.
 Even vigorous house cleaning counts.
 This type of exercise helps strengthen your heart and lungs, and burns calories and fat.

 Hungry for more help?
+We hope these nine reasons to exercise for dialysis patients will motivate you.
 Exercise will improve your health, but your diet makes a big difference when you’re on dialysis.
 And there’s and easy way to make cooking and meal prep easier.
 Check out the complete list of Dialysis-Friendly mealsand pick your favorites.